 St. Peter’s position and importance is clearer than any other Apostle.
 Every major group of New Testament texts is acquainted with the subject of St. Peter—illuminating his universal (catholic) significance.
-St. Peter’s marathon lists of “firsts” overflow the New Testament, not because of chance, but deliberate choosing.
+St. Peter’s marathon lists of “firsts” overflow the New Testament, not because of chance, but deliberate choice.
+(The Bible’s formation was not an accident.)
 St. Peter is given Christ’s flock to shepherd (cf. John 21:17), headed the meeting to appoint the first apostolic successor (cf. Acts 1:13-26), preached at Pentecost (cf. Acts 2:14), received the first converts (cf. Acts 2:41), performed the first miracle after Pentecost (cf. Acts 3:6,7), presided over the first ecclesial punishment (cf. Acts 5:1-11), excommunicated the first heretic (cf. Acts 8:21), presided over the first council (cf. Acts 15:7-12), and it is St. Peter who spoke for the Apostles (cf. Matthew 18:21, Mark 8:29, John, 6:69).
 This is not an exhaustive summary, but it does raise some questions: Why was so much responsibility and authority given to one person?
 And why did his duties, as presented in these passages, provide a rough job description of every pope throughout history, yet attract reflexive repugnance from the Catholic Church’s Protestants today?

 Within the New Testament Scriptures, St. Peter’s authority among Jesus’ disciples and Apostles is unmatched.
 St. Paul ranked his own status as the least of the apostles and St. Peter’s as …[the first] then to the twelve (1 Corinthians 15:3-9).
-Within the 1 Corinthians passage, St. Paul repeated the name that Jesus gave to St. Peter, the Aramaic word for rock (Cephas).
+Within the 1 Corinthians passage, St. Paul repeated the name Jesus gave to St. Peter, the Aramaic word for rock (Cephas).
 St. Paul acknowledged St. Peter as first, then the twelve, then himself.
 In parallel fashion, every list of the Apostles within the New Testament lists St. Peter as first (cf. Matthew 10:1-4, Mark 3:16-19, Luke 6:14-16, Acts 1:13).2

 Concerning the 1 Corinthians passage, St. Peter was the first Apostle to witness the risen Christ—juxtaposed with St. Paul as the last Apostle to witness the risen Christ.
 Similarly, St. Peter was the first Apostle to acknowledge that Jesus is the Christ, and St. Paul, again, was the last Apostle to confess.
 It is clear to Catholic Christians of every generation, including St. Paul and his, that St. Peter was not a random member of the twelve.
 The evidence provides an ancient pre-Pauline formula and insight into the Sacred Tradition of the practicing (and real) Church of Christ.

 St. Paul’s words in 1 Corinthians, consisting of an internal chiastic-like hierarchical theology of the office of Apostle, reveal his own acceptance of St. Peter’s supremacy.
 Further texts, even within the Pauline corpus, reveal more than what could be construed, at least in an accusatory manner by Protestants, as mere Catholic theory.
 St. Paul’s actions admit that a supreme authority existed within the Church.
-By his own hand, we know that St. Paul traveled to Jerusalem, not to teach or exercise his authority as an autonomous equal, but to meet Cephas (Galatians 1:18).
+By his own hand, we know St. Paul traveled to Jerusalem, not to teach or exercise his authority as an autonomous equal, but to meet Cephas (Galatians 1:18).
 He only saw one other Apostle, but his reason for going was explicitly recorded.

 The Protestant groups, in an effort to disestablish St. Peter’s primacy, focus on a specific verse within the Galatian passage: I [St. Paul] opposed him [St. Peter] to his face … (2:11); but the context is more important than the proof-text.
 It is interesting to note that St. Paul’s Galatian audience had a foreknowledge of who Cephas was—again revealing the catholicity of St. Peter’s position, a position that existed prior to any New Testament text.
 Had St. Paul not defended his new position within the fledgling hierarchy—by appealing to his communion with St. Peter—the gospel he preached might have been suspect of being a tradition of men: Of which I am writing to you, I do not lie!
 (Galatians 1:20).